ganttlab/ganttlab-live/README.md

 - Moment.js http://momentjs.com/
 - Evan You for being so clever on developing [Vue.js](http://vuejs.org/) and [vue-cli](https://github.com/vuejs/vue-cli)
 - The [GitLab team](https://about.gitlab.com/team/) for this life changing product called [GitLab](https://about.gitlab.com/)
+- [GitHub, Inc.](https://github.com/) for this incredibly useful and so widely used platform

 ## License